By Vinbound Marketing

 We believe a winery can still have a creative website while catering to a visually-impaired audience with the UserWay plugin.
 This free plugin was developed to increase compliance with WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements.
 The plugin can be installed into any website and will display a little accessibility icon in the corner of your website.
 Anyone that needs assistance reading your website just clicks this icon and it pops up a full slate of accessibility options, giving the user the ability to increase the font size, change color contrast, make the cursor larger, read the page contents, etc. This is an amazing solution, as you don’t need to totally redesign your website at all… you just install this plugin and the user now has total control in changing how the website appears.

 There is an entire cottage-industry that has appeared in the last few years to monetize from ADA-compliance.
 Companies charge thousands to tens of thousands of dollars to audit websites for ADA-compliance and suggest needed changes.
 While these services may be a good match for a large corporation building a major utility-based websites (i.e. banking), it is way beyond the means of small businesses looking to build a simple, beautiful website.
 For smaller businesses, the UserWay plugin appears to offer everything needed to cater to a visually-impaired audience while still allowing for complete creative control in the website design.

 The plugin itself is free and can be accessed at Userway.org, although installing it does take some technical knowledge of where to insert code on your website.
-If you need assistance installing the plugin, please fill out the form below and we will be happy to help.
+If you need assistance installing the plugin, please fill out the form at the bottom of this article and we will be happy to help.
 The ADA plugin can be installed on all major website platforms, including Squarespace and WordPress.

 Step Three: Update your Policies Page